 The answer is very simple and I can put it into one word – accountability.

 I enjoy working out.
-As a matter of fact, I spent many years in the first group, ritualistically working out but not experiencing any results.
+As a matter of fact, I spent many years in the first group, ritualistically working them out but not experiencing any results.
 I did this for many years.
 Then I started blaming it on aging and genetics.
-These were easy excuses that made me feel better but deep own I knew better.
+These were easy excuses that made me feel better but deep down I knew better.
 One day I woke up and a little voice in my head said “I’m tired of not seeing results and I’m tired of wasting my time” – I wonder if there is a better way.?”
 So I hired Jeff.

 Jeff changed me forever.
 I remember the first day we were together.
 Here is what he said.

 “Todd, stop making excuses.
 Get off your butt and get to work.
-Do the work Todd, do the work.
-Your problem is that you do the wrong things when you workout, you don’t do the work necessary outside of the gym and you aren’t consistent.
+Do the work Todd, do the work?
+Your problem is that you do the wrong things when you work out, you don’t do the work necessary outside of the gym and you aren’t consistent.
 You waste your time and energy.”

 I thought, “Holy hell, my life is a wreck!”

 But Jeff was right.
-I really didn’t know how to workout, I didn’t eat right and I sure wasn’t consistent in my approach.
+I really didn’t know how to work out, I didn’t eat right and I sure wasn’t consistent in my approach.
 Then I thought about my golf game and I realized that when I built my golf swing, I had done the right things.

 - I did the correct preparation away from the course.